gramework/gramework/README.md

   [caddytls](https://github.com/mholt/caddy/tree/d85e90a7b4c06d1698d0b96b695b05d41833fcd3/caddytls), because using it by simple import isn't an option: gramework based on `fasthttp`, that is incompatible with `net/http`.
   In [the commit I based on](https://github.com/mholt/caddy/tree/d85e90a7b4c06d1698d0b96b695b05d41833fcd3), caddy is `Apache-2.0` licensed.
-  It's license placed in `/3rd-Party Licenses/caddy`.
+  It's license placed in `/3rd-Party Licenses/caddy`. @mholt [allow us](https://github.com/mholt/caddy/issues/1520#issuecomment-286907851) to copy the code in this repo.
--